OpenDebateEvidence: A Massive-Scale Argument Mining and Summarization Dataset: Experiments

 \subsubsection{OpenDebateEvidence Performance}

-For the OpenDebateEvidence dataset (\Cref{tab:opendebate_performance}), the LLaMA3-8B models generally outperformed the Mistral-7B models across all ROUGE metrics.
-Fine-tuning techniques, particularly LoRA with $1{,}000{,}000$ examples, significantly enhanced the models' ability to generate high-quality summaries that effectively support arguments.
-Notably, the LoRA technique improved performance by effectively adapting model parameters with minimal additional computational resources.
-ReFT showed strong performance, indicating its ability to modify hidden representations in targeted subspaces, improving summarization quality.
-Orthogonalization, while effective, showed relatively less improvement than LoRA and ReFT, likely due to its focus on controlling specific features in the residual stream.
+For the OpenDebateEvidence dataset (\Cref{tab:opendebate_performance}), the \textbf{LLaMA3-70B} models significantly outperformed both the LLaMA3-8B and Mistral-7B models across all ROUGE metrics.
+The larger model capacity of LLaMA3-70B contributed to its superior performance, highlighting the importance of model size in complex summarization tasks.
+Fine-tuning techniques, particularly LoRA, further enhanced the LLaMA3-70B model's performance, with the LoRA fine-tuned model achieving the highest scores across all metrics.
+This underscores LoRA's effectiveness in adapting large models with minimal additional parameters, allowing for improved summarization quality without extensive computational resources.
+ReFT also showed strong performance improvements on the LLaMA3-70B model, indicating its robustness in refining hidden representations for better output.
+Orthogonalization, while still providing gains, was less impactful compared to LoRA and ReFT.

+The base versions of \textbf{Google Gemini} and \textbf{Anthropic Claude} models also demonstrated competitive performance, outperforming the base LLaMA3-8B and Mistral-7B models.
+However, they did not surpass the fine-tuned LLaMA3-70B models, suggesting that while these models are strong out-of-the-box, fine-tuning large models like LLaMA3-70B with techniques such as LoRA can yield superior results.